th2-net/th2-rpt-data-provider/README.md

 # Report data provider 1.5

 # Overview
 This component serves as a backend for report-viewer.
-It will connect to the configured cassandra database via crale api and expose the data stored in there as REST resources.
+It will connect to the configured cassandra database via cralde api and expose the data stored in there as REST resources.

 # API